Shale producer Pioneer Natural to buy rival Parsley for $4.5 billion in all-stock deal

 HOUSTON (Reuters) - Pioneer Natural Resources Co PXD.N said on Tuesday it would buy smaller rival Parsley Energy Inc PE.N in a deal valued at about $4.5 billion, the latest consolidation among U.S. shale producers slammed by the rout in oil prices during the pandemic.

-Many U.S. shale companies have been mired in losses due to weak crude prices, which have hovered around $40 a barrel since June.
+Many shale companies have been mired in losses due to weak crude prices, hovering around $40 a barrel since June.
 But unlike in past downturns, companies have struggled to raise new capital to restructure heavy debts.

 “There’s only going to be three or four survivors,” Sheffield said, naming his own company, ConocoPhillips, EOG Resource and “maybe” Hess as likely winners that could lure investor interest.